Platelet Rich Plasma

 Frequently Asked Questions About PRP

 Not always.
 In some cases, there is no need for PRP.
-However, in the majority of cases, application of PRP to the bone grafting will increase the final amount of bone growth in addition to making the wound heal faster.
+However, in the majority of cases, application of PRP to the graft will increase the final amount of bone present in addition to making the wound heal faster.

-Will my insurance cover the cost?
-Unfortunately, most insurance plans don’t cover this.
-The cost will vary per patient depending on how many vials of blood are drawn and the number of surgical sites it’s placed into.
-Our office does provide patient discounts when PRP is placed with necessary procedures.
+Unfortunately, not.
+The cost will vary per patient depending on how many vials of blood drawn, and number of placement sites.
+Our office does provide office discounts when PRP is placed with necessary procedures.

-No. PRP must be mixed with either the patients own bone or a bone substituted material.
+No. PRP must be mixed with either the patient’s own bone, or a bone substituted material.